 Okay, well it might be right about Barbie.
 (Ha!
 I beat you to it, commentors!)

 Ugly Meter, by the way, is offering a cash prize for the ugliest face.
-So… the world is keepin’ it balanced, I guess.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+So… the world is keepin’ it balanced, I guess.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.